-MOL Group Compliance & Ethics department operates a corporate grievance mechanism called "SPEAK-UP!" (first link below) under the coordination of the Group Ethics Officer and according to the Ethics Council Rules of Procedure (second link below) as questions are answered, complaints are investigated and the Ethics Council assesses the raised issues.
-During 2019, the number of topics covered for advice and concerns about ethics was expanded.
-The full list can be obtained from 2019 Data Library.
+MOL Group Compliance & Ethics department operates a corporate grievance mechanism called "SPEAK-UP!" (first link below) under the coordination of the Group Ethics Officer and according to the Ethics Council Rules of Procedure (second link below) as questions are answered, complaints are investigated, and the Ethics Council assesses the raised issues.
+The full list can be obtained from 2016-2020 Data Library.